Guidelines for editors, navigating Scholastica and FAQs.

 If you want to share the original decision and reports with reviewers, you may:

 - Go to v1 of the manuscript >> Read decision >> Print decision.
 Save as pdf.

-- Go to v2 of the manuscript >> Additional files >> Add the pdf.
+- Go to v2 of the manuscript >> Add another file >> Add the pdf of step 1.

 The decision pdf includes the initial referee reports (except for confidential comments for the editor), so it should be all that you need.
 This pdf will also be visible to new referees that you invite to review v2.

 Warning: please make sure that you print and share the decision, and not the original reviews directly, as they contain confidential information (like the reviewers’ names and comments to the editor).

 By default, if the authors upload further files such as a response to the first round of reviews, these are not visible to referees.
 It is the editor’s task to read the files and decide if they are suitable for sharing with reviewers (e.g. there’s no confidential information intended only for the editor).
 In most cases you will want to share the letter with referees: do so by changing the file permissions, as shown above.

 Must referees fill in all the questions in the referee form again?

 Yes and no. This is annoying, but at the moment Scholastica does not have a feature for an updated referee report form for the second round of revision, nor to make the answers voluntary.
 At the moment, our solution is to tell referees that they can simply fill in most spaces with “see above”, ” – “, etc. Alternatively, the referees may send a free-form review, and then it’s up to the editor to fit it into the form, as above.
 These instructions are already written on the template for the invitation letter to review the revised manuscript.